Mercy Street (TV series): Critical reception

 The series has received generally positive reviews from critics.
 On review aggregator Metacritic, it has a score of 61/100, indicating "generally favorable reviews", based on 19 critics.
 On Rotten Tomatoes, it has an approval rating of 75% based on 20 reviews, with an average rating of 6.7/10, stating "Mercy Street's intriguing setting and talented cast can't compensate for the overall lack of excitement in a period drama that's traditional to a fault".

-Mekeisha Madden Toby of TheWrap wrote, "Riveting drama...masterfully made."